Donrwalsh/mtg/README.md

   * Take a peak at the benefits that JDBCTemplate adds above just the Driver.
 Cards from first_attempt utilizes this approach.
 3. JPA
   * Connect to the database and deliver API data using the Java Persistence API.
 No available example for this just yet.

+##### Notes on in-progress tasks:

+#####JDBCSimple:

+In its current state, the v0/card endpoint is actually returning a card (no multi-values)

+TODOS

+* Add multi-value support (likely within the Card DAO itself, not a separate DAO
+* Overall error handling, which leads into:
+* API Payload construction.
+This should be generic to apply to all iterations of this project, and should include error messages + other relevant pieces.
+This may wind up going one of many different ways, but the important factor is rigging this up to return more than just data (while still returning data, of course).